 The Admissions Committee considers each transfer application individually, reviewing all grades received in courses attempted as well as the rigor of the applicant’s academic program.
 Transfer applicants may pursue one of two pathways to transition to Mason: Regular transfer admission or GAA admission.
 Competitive applicants present:

-- 30 or more transferable semester hours from regionally accredited U.S. colleges/universities or international universities recognized by their Ministry of Education.
+- 24 or more transferable semester hours from regionally accredited U.S. colleges/universities or international universities recognized by their Ministry of Education.
 Official transcripts from all previous institutions must be transmitted directly from the Registrar at your previous school(s) to the George Mason University Office of Admissions.
 We welcome electronic transcripts sent to: email@example.com.
 Unofficial transcripts will not be processed.
 Transfer applicants who have enrolled in coursework outside the United States must meet additional international admission requirements.

-NOTE: Applicants with Northern Virginia Community College transcripts are required to send their NVCC transcript via NOVAConnect.
+NOTE: Applicants with Northern Virginia Community College transcripts are required to send a Parchment transcript.
 The Office of Admissions will not accept a paper transcript.

 - An essay.
-Although optional, applicants are encouraged to use the essay to provide information about their background that can’t be gleaned from a resume.
+Although optional, applicants are encouraged to use the essay to provide information about their background that can’t be gleaned from transcripts or a resume.